nathanLloydw/pet-hamper/wp-content/plugins/best-woocommerce-feed/README.txt

 == Product Feed For Major Marketplaces In Czechia ==

-You will be able to generate product feeds for large marketplaces in Czechia which include Heureka XML feed, Glami XML feed, and Favi Compari feed (to sell furniture online).
+You will be able to generate product feeds, WooCommerce product catalog, or product catalog CSV for large marketplaces in Czechia which include Heureka XML feed, Glami XML feed, and Favi Compari feed (to sell furniture online).

-== Product Feed For Major European & US Marketplaces ==
+== Product Feed Management Solution For Major European & US Marketplaces ==

 Anywhere you sell around Europe or the USA, you will find feed templates for major marketplaces there.